JayVoigt/JavaMonopoly/documentation/pp3.md

 &nbsp;
 ### Introduction
-This project seeks to implement a playable version of the board game Monopoly.
+This project seeks to implement a playable version of the board game, Monopoly.

 &nbsp;
 ### Data structures